MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/supply-chain-dev/label-printing-using-nicelabel.md

 ## <a name="prepare-integration"></a>Prepare for NiceLabel Cloud integration

 Before you can access NiceLabel Cloud by using either the Cloud Print API or the Cloud Trigger API, you must register in the NiceLabel Developer Portal and then link your Developer Portal subscription with your NiceLabel Cloud instance.
-For instructions, see [Cloud Integrations](https://help.nicelabel.com/hc/en-001/articles/4402966072209-Cloud-Integrations#cloud-integrations-1-0) in the NiceLabel Help Center.
+For instructions, see [the NiceLabel Help Center](https://help.nicelabel.com/hc/).

 > [!IMPORTANT]
 > When you register in the NiceLabel Developer Portal, be sure to make a copy of your primary or secondary subscription key.
 (Use the primary key by default.)
 You'll need this key to configure the external service definition later.

 If you want to use printers that are enabled for the Internet of Things (IoT), you must connect them to your NiceLabel Cloud instance.
-For instructions, see [Cloud Printers](https://help.nicelabel.com/hc/en-001/articles/4407466158737-Cloud-Printers) in the NiceLabel Help Center.
+For instructions, see [the NiceLabel Help Center](https://help.nicelabel.com/hc/).

 ## Configure Supply Chain Management to print to cloud printers by using the Cloud Print API